openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 ## 8. How This Statement Is Updated

 We may update this Statement from time to time according to changes of our services or data processing.
 If we update this Statement, we will publish the latest version of the Statement on the website, and it will take effect immediately upon its release.
 You are advised to review this Statement periodically for any changes.
-If we make any substantial changes to this Statement (any change of personal data we collect or we use for), we will notify you through appropriate channels (including announcements and pop-ups) and obtain your consent.
+If we make changes to this Statement, we will notify you through appropriate channels (including announcements and pop-ups) and obtain your consent.

 ## 9. How We Protect Children's Online Privacy